Generation 3 · October 22, 2024 0

 Desi reminds me so much of Less when she was a little girl.
 She was so full of energy and ran literally everywhere she went.
 I don’t think she started walking until we got to high school.
 She always found something to get into, and Desi is the same way.
 She loves playing with the dogs, and they love it too, especially Rosie who constantly needs to play.
 Sometimes I think they might get tired of the tiny sim who is always imitating them and trying to speak to them in their language, but they sit there and let her do it, and it’s so adorable.

 What makes it tricky is the fact that Desiree is very social and the only child.
 Real talk?
 She needs a sibling.
 That is the cold, hard facts.
 But Sophia and I already had that conversation, so as much as I’d like to help her with that, it’s not happening.
 For the moment, we are both her parents and her friends.
 I try to encourage her to play on her own because it’s good for her development and imagination—and great opportunities for the adults to talk—but like I said, she’s social.
-She wants to hang out with us instead.
-I personally love it, but I’m beginning to see now how it’s not necessarily the best thing for her.
+She loves hanging out with us, and I do too, but I’m beginning to see now how it’s not necessarily the best thing for her.
 Not only does she want to be around us, but also she wants to dominate the conversation.
 She’ll interrupt an ongoing conversation but get mad that we’re not paying attention to her.
 Sometimes she yells “I’m talking” as if we’re the ones interrupting her.

 I tell her we’re talking and it isn’t nice to interrupt, but I totally get where she’s coming from.
-It’s in her nature to socialize, and she needs to be around kids her own age.
-That’s why I REALLY need to get on this house search so she can play with her cousins.
-I’d love for her and Tami to hang out, but she’s a bit older.
-Enrolling her in pre-school would also help, but I don’t think I’m ready to be away from my child for that long just yet.
+It’s in her nature to socialize, but doesn’t have anyone her own age to talk to.
+That’s why I REALLY need to get on this house search so she can be closer to her cousins.
+I’d love for her and Tami to hang out, but she’s about to have her birthday.
+Enrolling Desi in pre-school would also help, but I don’t think I’m ready to be away from my child for that long just yet.
 For now, I just need to get this family closer.